 University of North Dakota (MA in Forensic Psychology)

-The University of North Dakota offers an online master’s of arts in forensic psychology.
-Consistently ranked as one of the best degree programs in the US for educational quality, affordability, and career outcomes, this 30-credit part-time program serves as a foundational and practical pathway for aspiring forensic psychologists who plan to pursue doctoral programs.
+The University of North Dakota offers an online master of arts in forensic psychology.
+Consistently ranked as one of the best degree programs in the US for educational quality, affordability, and career outcomes, this 30-credit part-time program serves as a foundational and practical pathway for aspiring forensic psychologists pursuing doctoral programs.

 With two application deadlines, students can begin this two-year program at their convenience and learn psychological theories, knowledge, skills, and competencies in psychology as they apply to criminal justice systems.